vcashk/RoboND-Kinematics/Report_vk.md

 ### Step2: Creating the individual transformation matrices
 ###
-We can create the Homogeneous transforms between individueal neighboring links.
+We can create the Homogeneous transforms between each neighbouring links.
 For example between link 0 and 1, 1 and 2, 2 and 3, all the way between link 6 in the Gripper G. Next, we can begin to incrementally build the total homogenous transform between the base link and the gripper frame , by incrementally post-multiplying individual homogenous transforms.

 ##### Calculating the Rotation matrix from Homogeneous Transformation matrix, here we are using a generic function:
             def dh_transformation(theta_x, d_dz, theta_z, d_dx):